Summary

 • Meets diagnostic criteria for logopenic variant PPA

-• Individuals should be fluent speakers of English
+• Is a fluent speaker of English

 You CAN'T join if...